molnarlin/green_heaven_online_market/README.md

        In Heroku open the new app. (https://green-heaven-online-garden-cen-2439019d4b13.herokuapp.com/)

 # 12. Credits
+- Thank you for Code Institutet for the walkthrough projects, and for Runshaw College for the Tutoring support, which helped me a lot to build this application.
 - Images from kaggle.com and Microsoft Copilot.
-- I used Microsoft Copilot for check and debug code, helping with README.md, and to write articles for the blog, to write product descriptions.
+- I used Microsoft Copilot for check and debug code, helping with README.md, TESTING.md, and to write articles for the blog, to write product descriptions.
 - Thanks for w3school.com.
 I used their code as a base for my project.
 - Thanks for RHS for the plant description and growing information.
-- I used Antonio Melé: Django 5 By Example to create the blog app for this project.
+- I used Antonio Melé: Django 5 By Example to create the blog app with the comment section for this project.
 - How to use [google logo](https://developers.google.com/identity/branding-guidelines).
 - I got some help to Allauth from Pretty Printed on [Youtube](https://www.youtube.com/watch?v=mIlgzn2zuFE).